bigomics/omicsplayground-doc/modules/mod2_clustering.rst

 working with time series experiments, as samples can be grouped by condition (i.e. time) and ordered manually.
 A table (named *Selected genes*) containing average expression levels of selected genes across conditions is generated below the plot.
-Finally, to the right of the *Parallel coordinates* plot, a series of histograms display the overal expression of each module ( the number of which is defined by the ``K`` value selected in the heatmap settings) by individual sample.
+Finally, to the right of the *Parallel coordinates* plot, a series of histograms are group together in the *Module expression* panel and  display the overal expression of each module (the number of which is defined by the ``K`` value selected in the heatmap settings) by individual sample.

 .. figure:: figures_v3/parallel.png
     :align: center